databrickslabs/cicd-templates/{{cookiecutter.project_slug}}/README.md

 - `DATABRICKS_HOST`
 - `DATABRICKS_TOKEN`

-Also, please check the environment variable `PROFILE_NAME` to a proper name (same as local one).
+Also, please set the environment variable `PROFILE_NAME` to a proper name (same as local one).